kunal-agarwal1/Tweet/README.md

 - [x] Alert to make sure the user doesn't log out accidentally.
 - [x] Alert that shows when the login fails or initial tweets are unable to be displayed.
+- [x] User can view tweets with the tweets' retweets, favourites..
+- [x] Uses date() to calculate the time since each tweet was posted and displays it.

 The following **aesthetic** features are implemented: